 “Measuring the effectiveness of content and aligning metrics to brand goals continues to be a struggle for modern marketers despite further developments in marketing technology.
 Today’s marketers should be measuring at the beginning, middle and end of their marketing process.”

-82 percent of CMOs have goals that align with revenue targets.
-But marketers are often flying blind when it comes to prioritizing programs and building budgets – they largely can’t connect marketing efforts to pipeline and revenue.
+But marketers are often flying blind when it comes to building budgets and establishing ROI – they largely can’t connect marketing efforts to pipeline and revenue.
 Integrated marketing requires breaking out of silos and measuring success across the board.

 Integrated Marketing Assessments, Reporting & Analytics

 Big data and analytics have become crucial for integrated marketing and PR because they enable marketers to achieve more accurate and effective targeting.
 Yet forty-six percent of today’s marketers say proving the ROI of their marketing activities is one of the biggest challenges they face.